UCSD-Makerspace/Check-In/README.md

 - **Online Waiver Database**: A separate Google Sheet tracking which students have signed the required waiver.

 ### 1. Card Scan
-The student taps their UCSD ID, and the RFID tag is read.
+The student taps their UCSD ID, and the RFID tag is read and queried to our local database.

 ### 2. Determine Student Status
 - If the student **is found locally**: